ivanitlearning/AWS-Associate-Courses/SOA-C02/README.md

 * In two states: Alarm or OK.
 * Set value of metric vs threshold over time
 * Can configure one or more actions once alarm triggered such as reboot EC2 instance
+* **Test note:** Can create a CW Alarm which monitors the EC2 instance metric `StatusCheckFailed_System`[[ref](https://systemcenter.wiki/?GetElement=Amazon.AmazonWebServices.Rule.AmazonEC2InstanceMetric.StatusCheckFailed_System&Type=Rule&ManagementPack=Amazon.AmazonWebServices&Version=2.5.0.0)] and [automatically recovers once impaired](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/UsingAlarmActions.html#AddingRecoverActions) (due to HW failure or one which requires AWS to repair).
+Excluding terminated instances which can't be recovered, a recovered instance is identical to the original instance, including the instance ID, private IP addresses, Elastic IP addresses, and all instance metadata.

 ## 5.4 CloudWatch Logs